Last Updated on May 16, 2023 by Tina

 15 persons- Php 400.00 ($ 8 USD) excess Php 20.00 ($ 0.40 USD)/head

-We didn’t get a cottage because it’s too expensive and we told them we’re not staying there for long.
+We didn’t get a cottage when we visited because it was too expensive and we told them we were not staying there for long.
 They only charged us Php 100.00 ($ 2 USD) for the boat docking fee.

 From Manila to Surigao City:

 As of the moment, there are no direct flights to Surigao City.
 You can take a flight from Manila to Cebu then Cebu to Surigao City.
-Alternatively, you can take a flight to Butuan City and from Butuan take a van or bus to Surigao City.
+Alternatively, you can take a flight from Manila to Butuan City, and from Butuan take a van or bus to Surigao City.
 Vans bound for Surigao City are available at the airport and near the bus terminal.
-Van fare to Surigao City is Php 180.00 ($ 3.60 USD).

 For the bus, you need to ride a multicab at the airport to get to the bus terminal.
-The bus name is Bachelor.
+The bus’s name is Bachelor.
 Look for the one bound for Surigao City.
-The multicab fare is Php 20.00 ($ 0.40 USD) and bus fare to Surigao City is Php 230.00 ($ 4.60 USD).
 The travel time for the van is around 2.5 to 3 hours while it takes 4 hours for the bus.
 However, I prefer taking the bus since it is more comfortable and safer (vans are overloaded).